-The contents of this blog are not mine unless otherwise stated, all rights belong to the owners.
+The content on this blog is not mine unless otherwise stated, all rights belong to the respected owners.

 Today is a big day in the UK.
 We get to choose whether we get a new voting system for future elections.

 The current system we have splits each city up into small chunks, takes the top (majority) result for your small chunk, and then that is meant to represent your vote.

 But not so much if you voted for someone who didn’t get the majority in your chunk.

 The AV (Alternative Vote) is a system where each individual vote will count.
 Yes, it’s true that only three other countries use the system; but most countries in the world either have obscenely corrupt governments who look after the system that looks after them, or they simply aren’t the right size for the system.

 What the ‘No2AV’ campaigners don’t tell you is that just because only 3 other countries use AV, it does NOT mean that every other country in the world uses our current system.
 In fact, far from it.